repobee/repobee/docs/contributing.rst

 .. important::

-   The GitLab instance may start automatically on startup after runnin the ``startup.sh`` script.
+   The GitLab instance may start automatically on startup after running the ``startup.sh`` script.
 To turn it off permanently, run ``docker-compose down`` in the ``tests/integration_tests`` directory.